skrakib/ecommerce-web-api/README.md

  - [] URL Naming Best practices;
  - [] Learn how routing works in ASP.NET Core (`[Route]` and [HttpGet], `[HttpPost]` etc.).

+### **3. Model Binding.
+Validation and MVC Architecture**

+Understand how data is passed to and from API endpoints with Controller and how to validate the incoming data.

+- [] Model binding: Passing data to methods via route, query string, and request body.
+- [] Route Constraint
+- [] Input validation and custon validation.
+- [] Model, DTOs
+- [] Model validation using data annotations (e.g., `[Required]`, `[Range]`).
+- [] Controllers and actions in ASP.NET Core.
+- [] Routing: Attribute routing, conventional routing.
+- [] URL Naming Best practices.